-SP Energy Networks (SPEN) has been working with environmental consultants to identify potential routes for the new overhead line between Bonnybridge and the existing Easterhouse-Newarthill overhead line near Glenmavis.
+SP Energy Networks (SPEN) worked with environmental consultants to identify potential routes for the new overhead line between Bonnybridge and the existing Easterhouse-Newarthill overhead line near Glenmavis.

 We appraised each option for its impact on a range of criteria including local views, the character of the landscape, biodiversity, forestry, cultural heritage and flood risk and other land uses.

-Our preferred route (a swathe of land within which an overhead line could be installed), is the one that we believe achieves the best balance between technical requirements and minimising the impact on the environment and the people, who live, work and enjoy spending time in the area.
+In February 2025 we consulted local people and stakeholder on our preferred route (a swathe of land within which an overhead line could be installed), the one that we believe achieves the best balance between technical requirements and minimising the impact on the environment and the people, who live, work and enjoy spending time in the area.

 Denny To Wishaw OHL project interactive map.